 In connection with the Reverse/Forward Split, Raytheon's Class A and Class B common stock will each be identified by a new CUSIP number.
-These new CUSIP numbers will appear on any stock certificates representing shares of Raytheon Class A of Class B common stock after [Month] [Date], 2001.
+These new CUSIP numbers will appear on any stock certificates representing shares of Raytheon Class A of Class B common stock after the date we effect the Reverse/Forward Split, expected to be May 14, 2001.
 The Reverse/Forward Split will not affect any certificates representing shares of common stock or the book-entry account records held by registered stockholders owning 20 or more shares immediately prior to the reverse split.
 Old certificates held by any of these stockholders will continue to evidence ownership of the same number of shares as is set forth on the face of the certificate.
 Any Class A or Class B stockholder with 20 or more shares immediately prior to the reverse split who wants to receive a certificate bearing the new CUSIP number can do so at any time by contacting Raytheon's transfer agent at 1-800-360-4519 for instructions on how to surrender old certificates.
-After [Month] [Date], 2001, an old certificate presented to an exchange agent in settlement of a trade will be exchanged for a new certificate bearing the new CUSIP number.
-In addition, if the company completes the reclassification of its Class A and Class B shares, as described beginning on page 48, shareholders will receive instructions for surrendering their shares.
-See "Effective Time; Exchange of Certificates; Fractional Shares," at page 55.
+After the date we effect the Reverse/Forward Split, expected to be May 14, 2001, an old certificate presented to an exchange agent in settlement of a trade will be exchanged for a new certificate bearing the new CUSIP number.
+In addition, if the company completes the reclassification of its Class A and Class B shares, as described beginning on page 39, shareholders will receive instructions for surrendering their shares.
+See "Effective Time; Exchange of Certificates; Fractional Shares," at page 44.